Alignment Risks from Capability-Seeking RL Training: Related Works

 \section{Related Works}

 \textbf{Specification gaming and reward hacking.} Reward hacking occurs when agents exploit flaws in reward proxies~\citep{skalse2022defining}.
-In LLMs, this manifests as superficial optimization—such as verbosity or sycophancy~\citep{wen2024language, zhao2025one, azarbal2025recontextualization}—or, in frontier models, as sophisticated alignment faking~\citep{macdiarmid2025natural}.
+In LLMs, this can manifest as superficial optimization—such as verbosity or sycophancy~\citep{wen2024language, zhao2025one, azarbal2025recontextualization}—or, in frontier models, as sophisticated alignment faking~\citep{macdiarmid2025natural}.
 However, prior work largely focuses on \textit{inducing} these behaviors via targeted curricula~\citep{taylor2025school} or analyzing fine-tuning artifacts~\citep{kaczer2025training}.
-In contrast, we demonstrate the \textit{spontaneous} emergence of mechanistic exploitation (e.g., state tampering) in smaller open-weights models during standard RL.
-Crucially, we broaden the scope beyond \citet{denison2024sycophancy}'s focus on frontier models and specification gaming: by showing that risks pervade even smaller open-weights models and encompass \textit{robustness failures} (e.g., context-conditional compliance), we highlight a capability-oriented training induced risk that demands immediate community attention.}
+In contrast, we study how standard RL can reinforce exploitative shortcuts exposed by structural vulnerabilities, such as protected-field overwrite through insecure parsing, in smaller open-weight models.
+Crucially, our scope is complementary to \citet{denison2024sycophancy}: beyond frontier-model settings and specification gaming, our vulnerability games cover both \textit{specification failures} and \textit{robustness failures} (e.g., context-conditional compliance), highlighting alignment risks from capability-seeking RL training.